 Will this be the Asian century?

 Asia’s economic transformation has been historically unprecedented, both in pace and scale.
-Many people predict that we have already entered the “Asia century”, a time of global development that is dominated by Asia’s growth.
 But can the Asian economic model adapt to the growing list of stresses that have been placed on it?

 Op-ed: Myanmar can avoid resource curse